grahamhealy20/grahamhealy20.github.io/_posts/2019-05-19-blogging-with-jekyll.markdown

 This time, instead of modifying the global `_config.yml` we are going to add some new content using markdown.

-Open `index.md` in your favorite editor and change it to the following (or add your own fact about yourself!)
+Open `index.md` in your favourite editor and change it to the following (or add your own fact about yourself!)

 ```markdown
 ---